ppchen44/Machine_Learning_Udacity/Deep Learning/README.md

   0. 0.
 0. 0.
 0. 0.
 0. 0.
 0. 0.
 0. 0.
 0. 0.
 0. 0.
 0. 0.
   0. 0.
 0. 0.
 0. 0.
 0.]
 ```

+### Step 5: Create a CNN to Classify Dog Breeds (using Transfer Learning)

+You will now use transfer learning to create a CNN that can identify dog breed from images.
+Your CNN must attain at least 60% accuracy on the test set.

+In Step 4, we used transfer learning to create a CNN using VGG-16 bottleneck features.
+In this section, you must use the bottleneck features from a different pre-trained model.
+To make things easier for you, we have pre-computed the features for all of the networks that are currently available in Keras:
+- VGG-19 bottleneck features
+- ResNet-50 bottleneck features
+- Inception bottleneck features
+- Xception bottleneck features
+The files are encoded as such:

+Dog{network}Data.npz

+where {network}, in the above filename, can be one of VGG19, Resnet50, InceptionV3, or Xception.
+Pick one of the above architectures, download the corresponding bottleneck features, and store the downloaded file in the bottleneck_features/ folder in the repository.

+(IMPLEMENTATION) Obtain Bottleneck Features
+In the code block below, extract the bottleneck features corresponding to the train, test, and validation sets by running the following:

+`bottleneck_features = np.load('bottleneck_features/Dog{network}Data.npz')
+train_{network} = bottleneck_features['train']
+valid_{network} = bottleneck_features['valid']
+test_{network} = bottleneck_features['test']`